ietbitmesra/Git-Freeze/Week-1/Blastoise/README.md

 Now after doing all these steps,we are ready to run our application.
 For running the application you need to run the following command in cmd/bash
 ```
-Web_scrapper.py
+python3 Web_scrapper.py

 ```
 The output will be provided in a file named "Compare.json".
-The application compares the current price of the phone and price of the phone at previous run which is stored in "price_at_each_run.csv" file every minute
+The application compares the current price of the phone and price of the phone at previous run which is stored in "price_at_each_run.csv" file every minute.

 ## Built with
 -Python3.7.4